WEDFoundation/me-we-it-ai/ME_WE_IT.md

 # Me-We-It: An Open Standard for Responsible AI

 This is an Open Suggestion designed to clarify the process of building AI by exposing the steps that go into creating it responsibly.
-It is written from the frontlines by the actual builders, users, and stakeholders who have seen the value and damage Artificial Intelligence (AI) can deliver.
-The goal is to set a healthy tone for the industry while making the process understandable by the public to illuminate how we can build more ethical AI and create a space for the public to freely ask any question they may have of the AI and data science community.
+It is an open suggestion proposed by people who have seen the value AI can generate and the damage it can cause.
+Among these people are:

+* experienced specialists in technology, data science, or research;
+* frontline stakeholders, including developers;
+* users concerned with the impact of AI.

+## What's the point of this open standard?

+It has three goals:

+1. to give some advice to build more ethical AI to help the industry start again on healthy foundations,
+2. to help the public understand the process of building an AI, and
+3. to create a space in which the public can freely ask any questions to the IA and data science community.

+This Open Suggestion will live as a free online forum, and we invite new suggestions and approaches under the important banner of registering intent.

-Today we're seeing many doomerism narratives that play into hysteria and obfuscate the structures of AI instead of focusing on clear, accountable communication that enables honest discussion and assists decision making.
-The creation of AI can be a technically involved process but the standard approaches to teach machines and the outputs created can be monitored and validated in this simple framework that enables everyone to have a seat at the table regardless of a person's data science background.
+Today we hear many catastrophism narratives that feed into ambient hysteria and maintain the opacity of AI systems.
+Yet, we need clear, responsible communication to engage in honest discussion and make the right decisions.
+The creation of an AI involves significant technical work, but this open standard enables any interested person to take part in the discussions, regardless of their data science knowledge level.
+To this end, it offers a simple framework for monitoring and validating standard approaches to the training of machines and the results they produce.

 Now more than ever, it's necessary to share how AI learns so that we can hold each other accountable without severely restricting innovation.
 The development of AI has the potential to bring about